 Optional overland tours of Machu Picchu and the Galapagos Islands are available from Lima (Callao), Peru.

 Optional overland tours include the Galapagos Islands

 Stay Persistently Connected with MedallionNet – the Best Wi-Fi at Sea

-Coral Princess provides the best Wi-Fi at sea.
-MedallionNet offers unprecedented connectivity that’s fast, unlimited, reliable, and affordable.
-An access point is located in every stateroom, which allows guests to stream their favourite movies, shows, games and music; connect to favourite social media sites; and video chat from anywhere on the ship.
+Coral Princess MedallionNet offers fast, unlimited, reliable, and affordable connectivity.
+Every stateroom has an access point, which allows guests to stream their favourite shows, play games and music; connect to social media sites; and video chat from anywhere on the ship.

 World Cruise Early Booking Benefit and Captain’s Circle Savings